 Before you make a final decision on your quartz countertop, it’s crucial to conduct a thorough color assessment in the context of your existing design elements.
 You have two practical options for doing this.
 You can either bring samples of your paint, cabinetry, and flooring with you when shopping for quartz, or you can bring several quartz samples home.
 The latter option is often more convenient as it allows you to make direct comparisons against all the components you already possess.

-If you want the quartz to be the piece around which you design the room, take the sample to a home improvement store and compare it to the paint colors, fixtures, and other materials you were hoping to get.
-If it looks bad with the bathroom you envisioned, another quartz color is better for the end result.
+Regardless of your stage in the design process, arrange the quartz samples alongside your current materials.
+If you envision the quartz as the centerpiece around which you’ll design the entire room, take the sample to a home improvement store and evaluate its compatibility with the intended paint colors, fixtures, and other materials.
+If it doesn’t harmonize with the bathroom you’ve envisioned, it’s a sign that another quartz color may be better suited to achieve your desired end result.

-If you’re near the end of your project and want to find a nice piece of quartz to fit into the established design, gather all of your design elements.
-Look at the quartz with the fixtures, tile, flooring, paint color, cabinets, etc. and try to imagine them on the scale of an entire bathroom.
-Fun colors and contrasts might look good on the small scale of the materials laid out on your kitchen table.
-However, a long stretch of counter, tiled shower, and entire painted wall of these patterns is a different picture.
-Try to envision that picture before purchasing anything.
+If you’re approaching the final stages of your project and are in search of the perfect quartz piece to seamlessly integrate into your established design, gather all your design elements.
+Examine the quartz in conjunction with your fixtures, tiles, flooring, paint color, cabinets, and all other relevant components.
+Endeavor to visualize how they’ll coexist on the scale of an entire bathroom.
+While bold colors and striking contrasts may appear appealing on a small scale of materials laid out on your kitchen table, their impact can differ significantly when extended to a lengthy countertop, a tiled shower, and an entire painted wall.
+Therefore, it’s crucial to envision this comprehensive picture before making any purchase decisions.